Trick 'r Treat

 Trick 'r Treat is a 2007 American comedy horror film written and directed by Michael Dougherty (in his directorial debut) and produced by Bryan Singer.
 The film stars Dylan Baker, Rochelle Aytes, Anna Paquin, and Brian Cox.
 It relates four Halloween horror stories with a common element in them: Sam, a trick-or-treating demon wearing orange footie pajamas with a burlap sack over his head, who appears in each story whenever one of the other characters breaks a Halloween tradition.

 Trick 'r Treat premiered at the Butt-Numb-A-Thon on December 9, 2007, and had other festival play and limited theatrical screenings before being released on video by Warner Bros.
 Pictures on October 6, 2009.
-Despite being delayed for two years, the film received generally positive reviews from critics and has since garnered a cult following.

 Plot

 The film takes place on Halloween night in the fictional town of Warren Valley, Ohio.
 The plot follows a nonlinear narrative, with characters crossing paths throughout the film.
 At the center of the story is Sam, a peculiar trick-or-treater in an orange footie pajama costume, who appears to enforce the "rules" of Halloween.